-(60) Besides enabling us to solve geometrically these particular quadratic equations, Book II gives the geometrical proofs of a number of algebraical formulae.
+<60> Besides enabling us to solve geometrically these particular quadratic equations, Book II gives the geometrical proofs of a number of algebraical formulae.

-Then, after listing the algebraic equivalencies of II.1-10 and a commentary, Heath goes on that of certain combinations to other combinations is proved by these figures.
+Then, after listing the algebraic equivalents of II.1-10 and a commentary, Heath goes on that

-(61) It is important however to bear in mind that the whole procedure of Book II is geometrical; rectangles and squares are shown in the figures, and the equality
+(61) It is important however to bear in mind that the whole procedure of Book II is geometrical; rectangles and squares are shown in the figures, and the equality of certain combinations to other combinations is proved by these figures.